netdata/netdata/aclk/README.md

 The `netdata-cloud.sh` command takes two arguments:

 -   `--token`: The unique token to your Netdata Cloud account to establish the ACLK.
--   `--rooms`: A comma-separated list of the War Rooms you want to add this node to.
+-   `--rooms`: A comma-separated list of the War Rooms this node should belong to.

 > It may take up to 60 seconds for your node to connect to Netdata Cloud after executing the `netdata-cloud.sh` command.